darth10/gitstick/README.md

 ## Contributing to gitstick

-Start server using the jetty container, or using `sbt run`.

-    sbt
-    > container:start
+Sbt is required.

+You can start a development server by using the `container:start` sbt command.
-Run tests
+Run tests via the `test` command.

-    sbt test

-Generate an eclipse project

-    sbt eclipse

-Coming soon
+The project can be packaged into a war using `package-war`, or jar using `assembly`.

+It's recommended that you use Eclipse or Emacs (with Ensime).
+Use the `eclipse` or `ensime generate` sbt commands to generate project files for Eclipse and Emacs respectively.

 ## Credits